furry13/draft-buraglio-deprecate7050/draft-buraglio-deprecate7050.md

 ## Secure channel example of link layer encryption

 The other example given by [RFC7050] that would allow a communication channel with a DNS64 server to qualify as a "secure channel" is the use of a "link layer utilizing data encryption technologies".
 As of the time of this writing, most common link layer implementations use data encryption already with no extra effort needed on the part of network nodes.
 While this appears to be a trivial way to satisfy this requirement, it also renders the requirement meaningless since any node along the path can still read the higher-layer DNS traffic containing the translation prefix.
-This seems to be at odds with the definition of "secure channel" as explained in {{secure-channel-def}}.
+This seems to be at odds with the definition of "secure channel" as explained in {{Section 2.2 of RFC7050}}.

 # Preferred approach